Stone Duality for Relations: Introduction

 We draw on a range of previous work.
-From the point of view of \emph{domain theory} this paper is, of course, in in the tradition of Abramsky's Domain Theory in Logical From \cite{abramsky:dtlf}, and Smyth \cite{smyth92} that emphasizes domains as systems of data that can be described by finitary (logical) means.
+From the point of view of \emph{domain theory} this paper is in the tradition of Abramsky's Domain Theory in Logical From \cite{abramsky:dtlf} and Smyth \cite{smyth92}.
+Both emphasize domains as systems of data that can be described by finitary (logical) means.
 We bring this together with the tradition of domain theory as enriched category theory introduced by Smyth and Plotkin \cite{smyth-plotkin} and continued by eg \cite{wagner,Rutten96,Rutten98,bonsangue-etal,waszkiewicz,stubbe,hofmann}.
-We also rely on Kelly's monograph on \emph{enriched category theory} \cite{kelly} and work by Guitart~\cite{guitart} and Street~\cite{street:fibrations-yoneda,street:fibrations-bicategories} who investigated relations in categories enriched over categories where we specialise to categories enriched over posets.
-The \emph{categorical theory of relation lifting} started with Barr~\cite{barr} who also showed that relation lifting of a set-functor is functorial iff the functor preserves weak pullbacks (or exact squares).
-Work by Trnkova~\cite{trnkova}, Freyd and Scedrov~\cite{FreydS90}, Hermida and Jacobs \cite{hermida-jacobs,hermida}, and Moss~\cite{moss} has also been influential.
-In the field of \emph{ordered algebra}, work by Scott such as \cite{scott:outline,scott:data-types}, as well as Goguen, Thatcher and Wright~\cite{goguen-etal} and, in particular, Bloom and Wright~\cite{p-varieties} and Kelly and Power~\cite{kelly-power} were important to us, as well as our own continuation of their work \cite{ordered-algebras} which introduced order-regular categories. \emph{Weakening relation algebras} are studied by Jipsen and Galatos in \cite{jipsen,galatos-jipsen}.
+We also rely on Kelly's monograph on \emph{enriched category theory} \cite{kelly} and work by Guitart~\cite{guitart} and Street~\cite{street:fibrations-yoneda,street:fibrations-bicategories} who investigated relations in category-enriched categories whereas we specialise to poset-enriched categories.
+The \emph{categorical theory of relation lifting} started with Barr~\cite{barr} who also showed that the relation lifting of a set-functor is functorial iff the functor preserves weak pullbacks (or exact squares).
+Work by Trnkova~\cite{trnkova}, Freyd and Scedrov~\cite{FreydS90}, Hermida and Jacobs \cite{hermida+jacobs,hermida}, and Moss~\cite{moss} has also been influential.
+Extending adjunctions (as opposed to equivalences) to categories of relations requires tools from \emph{higher category theory} with work by Grandis and Par\'e \cite{GP99,GP04,Grandis} and Shulman \cite{shulman} being particularly valuable.
+In the field of \emph{ordered algebra}, work by Scott \cite{scott:outline,scott:data-types}, Goguen, Thatcher and Wright~\cite{goguen-etal} and, in particular, Bloom and Wright~\cite{p-varieties} and Kelly and Power~\cite{kelly+power} was important, as well as our own continuation \cite{ordered-algebras} which introduced order-regular categories. \emph{Weakening relation algebras} are studied by Jipsen and Galatos in \cite{jipsen,galatos+jipsen}.
 Our paper is also part of \emph{coalgebra}, in particular of the line of research extending set-based coalgebra to coalgebras over enriched categories initiated by Rutten~\cite{Rutten98} and Worrell~\cite{Worrell00}.
-In particular, we take from \cite{relations-spans,relations-cospans} the insight, ultimately going back to Street~\cite{street:fibrations-bicategories}, that, in the order enriched setting, relations can be both tabulated and cotabulated.
-Last but not least, from the field of \emph{duality theory}, we rely on the classical results of Stone \cite{stone:dl} and Priestley \cite{priestley}, summarised in the monographs of Johnstone \cite{StoneSpaces} and Davey and Priestley \cite{davey-priestley}.
+In particular, we take from \cite{relations-spans,relations-cospans} the insight, ultimately going back to Street~\cite{street:fibrations-bicategories}, that, in the order-enriched setting, relations can be both tabulated and co-tabulated.
+Last but not least, from the field of \emph{duality theory}, we rely on the classical results of Stone \cite{stone:dl} and Priestley \cite{priestley}, summarised in the monographs of Johnstone \cite{StoneSpaces} and Davey and Priestley \cite{davey+priestley}.